LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 ### From Task

 The `Task` and `Task<T>` types are very widely used in .NET.
 Mainstream .NET languages have built-in support for working with them (e.g., C#'s `async` and `await` keywords).
-There's some conceptual overlap between tasks an `IObservable<T>`: both represent some sort of work that might take a while to complete.
+There's some conceptual overlap between tasks and `IObservable<T>`: both represent some sort of work that might take a while to complete.
 There is a sense in which an `IObservable<T>` is a generalization of a `Task<T>`: both represent potentially long-running work, but an `IObservable<T>` can produce multiple results whereas `Task<T>` can produce just one.

 Since `IObservable<T>` is the more general abstraction, we should be able to represent a `Task<T>` as an `IObservable<T>`.
 Rx defines various extension methods for `Task` and `Task<T>` to do this.
 These methods are all called `ToObservable()`, and it offers various overloads offering control of the details where required, and simplicity for the most common scenarios.

 Although they are conceptually similar, `Task<T>` does a few things differently in the details.
 For example, you can retrieve its [`Status` property](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.status), which might report that it is in a cancelled or faulted state. `IObservable<T>` doesn't provide a way to ask a source for its state; it just tells you things.
 So `ToObservable` makes some decisions about how to present status in a way that makes makes sense in an Rx world:

-- if the task is [Cancelled](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-canceled), `IObservable<T>` invoke a subscriber's `OnError` passing a `TaskCanceledException`
+- if the task is [Cancelled](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-canceled), `IObservable<T>` invokes a subscriber's `OnError` passing a `TaskCanceledException`
-- if the task is [Faulted](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-faulted) then the sequence will error with the task's inner exception
+- if the task is [Faulted](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-faulted) `IObservable<T>` invokes a subscriber's `OnError` passing the task's inner exception
 - if the task is not yet in a final state (neither [Cancelled](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-canceled), [Faulted](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-faulted), or [RanToCompletion](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-rantocompletion)), the `IObservable<T>` will not produce any notifications until such time as the task does enter one of these final states

 It does not matter whether the task is already in a final state at the moment that you call `ToObservable`.
 If it has finished, `ToObservable` will just return a sequence representing that state.
 (In fact, it uses either the `Return` or `Throw` creation methods you saw earlier.)
 If the task has not yet finished, `ToObservable` will attach a continuation to the task to detect the outcome once it does complete.